microsoft/vscode-docs/blogs/2023/11/13/vscode-copilot-smarter.md

 Agents can also contribute what we call **slash commands**, which are shortcuts to specific functionality provided by the agent.
 One of the tasks when answering questions is to determine the intent, understanding what you want to do.

-We can infer that "Create a new workspace with Node.js Express Pug TypeScript" means that you want a new project, but `@workspace /new node.js Express Pug TypeScript` is explicit, concise, and saves you time typing.
+We can infer that "Create a new workspace with Node.js Express Pug TypeScript" means that you want a new project, but "`@workspace /new` Node.js Express Pug TypeScript" is explicit, concise, and saves you time typing.

 ![New slash command](new-slash-command.png)